byukan/Chatbots-NLP/README.md

 <img src="images/okcupid_logo.jpg" style="width: 200px;"/>

+** There's also a notebook applying topic modeling on book summaries of works of fiction.

 Natural language processing and machine learning experiments on problem statements and solutions provided by codechef competitive programming site